 Why should you consider estate planning?

-One of the goals of estate planning is helping your family prepare for the future.
-But planning and making your wishes known ahead of time may also ease some of the burdens on those left behind.
-Estate planning may also provide a plan to preserve your assets and protect your beneficiaries from costs and paperwork.
+One of the goals of estate planning is to help your family prepare for the future.
+Planning and making your wishes known ahead of time may also ease some of the burdens on those left behind.
+Estate planning may also help to preserve your assets and protect your beneficiaries from costs and paperwork.

+If you need to finance a funeral, rest assured there are options.
 If the deceased leaves an estate or savings, those funds might be used to pay for a funeral.
-In other cases, there are several options to consider when planning for your own funeral or paying for a loved one’s.
+In other cases, there are loans for funeral expenses or other financing to consider when planning for your own funeral or paying for a loved one’s funeral.

 Life insurance

-Life insurance policies may also be used to pay for a funeral.
+Life insurance policies may be used to pay for a funeral.
 The death benefit from any type of life insurance, including term, universal, and whole life, can be used for funeral expenses.
-But note that the beneficiary of these funds is not obligated to use them for the funeral.
+But, the beneficiary of these funds is not obligated to use them for the funeral.

 Funeral or burial insurance

-Another option is purchasing a funeral or burial insurance policy, which is usually a whole life insurance policy with a death benefit.
-Funeral insurance policies can cover costs for one person’s funeral or expenses for multiple family members.
+Another option is purchasing a funeral or burial insurance policy, which is usually a whole life insurance policy with a death benefit designed to cover final expenses.
+Funeral or burial insurance payouts typically range from $5,000 to $25,000.

 Veterans benefits